Japan's SMFG posts 15.2% drop in Q4 net profit

-Sumitomo Mitsui Financial Group Inc (8316.T) (SMFG), Japan's second-largest lender by assets, reported on Friday a 15.2% drop in fourth-quarter net profit, primarily due to an increase in credit-related costs amid the COVID-19 outbreak.
+TOKYO (Reuters) - Sumitomo Mitsui Financial Group Inc (SMFG), Japan’s second-largest lender by assets, reported on Friday a 15.2% drop in fourth-quarter net profit, primarily due to an increase in credit-related costs amid the COVID-19 outbreak.

 SMFG posted a profit of 78.9 billion yen ($722.13 million) in the three months through March compared with 93.1 billion yen in the year-ago period, according to Reuters calculations based on the bank’s filing.